microservices-api/appsody-okd-lab/README.md

 ### Explore an Appsody stack

-Appsody supports curating existing application stacks (as well as creating new stacks from scratch).
+Appsody supports curating existing application stacks for your needs as well as creating new stacks from scratch.
 This feature is very useful for Enterprise Architects who wants to help developers in their organization get started with writing cloud-native applications, without needing much knowledge about Docker or Kubernetes.
 At the same time, Enterprise Architects can define the enterprise image and policies everyone in their organization must use and abide by.
 End result is consistency in the way applications are developed and deployed.
 The customized stacks can then be hosted in internal repositories for the developers in the organization to consume.

 Let's look at the [java-microprofile stack](https://github.com/appsody/stacks/tree/master/incubator/java-microprofile/image/project) as an example.
 An Enterprise Architect can customise the [Dockerfile](https://github.com/appsody/stacks/blob/master/incubator/java-microprofile/image/project/Dockerfile).
 For example, they can enable TLS/SSL for security reasons and monitoring for observability reasons.
 Liberty allows to easily enable [enterprise functionalities](https://github.com/OpenLiberty/ci.docker#enterprise-functionality) inside Dockerfile.